radarroark/xitdb-java/README.md

 ## Hashing

-The `HashMap` and other hashing data structures will create the hash for you when you call `put` or `get` and provide the key as a `String` or a `Database.Bytes`.
-If you want to do the hashing yourself, there is an overload of `put` and `get` that take a `byte[]` as the key, which should be the hash that you computed.
+The hashing data structures will create the hash for you when you call methods like `put` or `getCursor` and provide the key as a `String` or a `Database.Bytes`.
+If you want to do the hashing yourself, there is an overload of those methods that take a `byte[]` as the key, which should be the hash that you computed.

 When initializing a database, you tell xitdb how to hash with the `Hasher`.
 If you're using SHA-1, it will look like this: